SketchyMaze/guidebook/docs/profile-directory.md

 * **screenshots:** the Giant Screenshot feature of the level editor will place its generated pictures here.

+And some interesting files:

+* **settings.json:** holds your game settings and is unique to your installation of the game.
+* **savegame.json:** holds your progress through Story Mode level packs including high scores on the levels.
+* **license.key:** if you have [registered the game](register.md) this is a copy of your license key file.

+Note: to back up your savegame.json you must also copy the settings.json file, or otherwise the game will not accept the savegame.json if the settings file doesn't "match" it.

 ## See Also

 * [Publishing Levels](custom-levels/publishing.md): embed custom doodads directly